fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 There are functions that read, e.g. Excel tables, but it is not very advisable to use them, as those data formats are usually proprietary and hence developers cannot provide full functionality.
-The easiest way to import an Excel sheet to R is it to open it with Excel, save it as csv file and proceed as above mentioned.
+The easiest way to import an Excel sheet to R is to open it with Excel, save it as csv file and proceed as above mentioned.

 Another way to import data is to connect directly to a MySQL database,